mokhtar200/Lung-Cancer-Single-Cell-Transcriptomics-Analysis/README.md

 # README: Lung Cancer Single-Cell Transcriptomics Analysis

 ## **Overview**

-This project analyzes single-cell RNA sequencing (scRNA-Seq) data from lung cancer samples to uncover insights into cellular heterogeneity, differential gene expression, and pathway activities within the tumor microenvironment.
+This project analyzes single-cell RNA sequencing (scRNA-Seq) data from lung cancer samples, specifically using the **GSE131907** dataset obtained from the Gene Expression Omnibus (GEO).
+The goal of this analysis is to gain insights into the cellular composition, differential gene expression, and pathway activities within the tumor microenvironment.
 The pipeline is implemented in R using the Seurat package and focuses on real-world datasets to address critical research questions in lung cancer biology.

 ---